Portuguese Communist Party: The PCP and the Second World War

+Party in the current democracy (1974–present)

 Carnation Revolution

 Immediately after the revolution, basic democratic rights were re-established in Portugal.
 On 27 April, political prisoners were freed.
 On 30 April, Álvaro Cunhal returned to Lisbon, where he was received by thousands of people.
 May Day was commemorated for the first time in 48 years, and an estimated half million people gathered in the FNAT Stadium (now 1 May Stadium) in Lisbon to hear speeches by Cunhal and the socialist Mário Soares.
 On 17 May, the party's newspaper, Avante!, produced the first legal issue in its history.

 The following months were marked by radical changes in the country, always closely followed and supported by PCP.
 A stormy process to give independence to the colonies started with the full support of the party and, within a year, Guinea-Bissau, Angola, Mozambique, Cape Verde, and São Tomé and Príncipe became independent countries.

 Six months after the Carnation Revolution, on 20 October 1974, the party's seventh congress took place.
 More than a thousand delegates and hundreds of Portuguese and foreign guests attended.
 The congress set forth important statements that discussed the ongoing revolution in the country.
 The 36 members of the elected central committee had in the aggregate experienced more than 300 years in jail.
 On 26 December 1974, the PCP became the first legally recognized party.

 The revolutionary process continued.
 On 11 March 1975, the left-wing military forces defeated a coup attempt by rightists in the military.
 This resulted in a turn in the revolutionary process to the political left, with the main sectors of the economy, such as the banks, transportation, steel mills, mines, and communications companies, being nationalized.
 This was done under the lead of Vasco Gonçalves, a member of the military wing who supported the party and who had become prime minister after the first provisional government resigned.
 The party then asserted its complete support for these changes and for the Agrarian Reform process that implemented collectivization of the agricultural sector and the land in a region named the "Zone of Intervention of the Agrarian Reform" or "ZIRA", which included the land south of the Tagus River.
 The PCP took the lead of that process and drove it according to the party's program, organizing thousands of peasants into cooperatives.
 Combined with the party's strong clandestine organization and support of the peasants' movement during the preceding years in that region, these efforts made the south of Portugal the major stronghold of the PCP.
 The party gained more than half of the votes in Beja, Évora, and Setúbal in subsequent elections.